720th MP Battalion

 A Vietnam Era Military Police Detachment

-Military Police Detachment [detachment] could range from as few as five MPs to as many as thirty-five and would be supervised by a junior officer or senior noncommissioned officer, depending on their size, formal designation, or mission.
+Military Police Detachment [detachment] could range from as few as five MP's to as many as thirty-five and would be supervised by a junior officer or senior noncommissioned officer, depending on their size, formal designation, or mission.

-Depending on the type of detachment assignment, some were temporary lasting only weeks or months used in combat field operations, others like base assignments, could last for several years.
+Depending on the type of detachment assignment, some were temporary lasting only weeks or months used in combat field operations, others like base assignments could last for several years.

-In the case of base assignments, most of the battalion or company detachments would rotate their MPs from the detachment back to the main unit after a few months and assign them to other missions.
-There were some exceptions to this rule as with the 212th MP Company (Sentry Dog), where most of the detachment assignments were for the duration of the MPs tour in Vietnam.
+In the case of base assignments, most of the battalion or company detachments would rotate their MP's from the detachment back to the main unit after a few months and assign them to other missions.
+There were some exceptions to this rule as with the 212th MP Company (Sentry Dog), where most of the detachment assignments were for the duration of the MP's tour in Vietnam.

-This was a regular occurrence at the larger US infantry division bases where a divisional MP company was all that was available and would be spread thin due to their assignments away from the main base with many of the division's support fire bases.
+This was a regular occurrence at the larger U.S. infantry division bases where a divisional MP company was all that was available and would be spread thin due to their assignments away from the main base with many of the division's fire support bases.

-Considering most large divisional bases also had air fields and other combat and general support units assigned to them that did not have MP companies as part of their command, the MPs were always in short supply.
+Considering most large divisional bases also had airfields and other combat and general support units assigned to them that did not have MP companies as part of their command, the MP's were always in short supply.

 In addition to their discipline, law and order mission, many of the detachments also assisted the local divisional MP companies with check point, convoy, route security, escort, POW and post security missions.